 For me, the more arcane mystery lies in the converse act of not seeing.
 What the culture has not defined for us, we may not perceive at all.

 I was living in Bangkok at that time, and a friend’s apartment had a great north-westerly view of the city skyline and out towards the airport.
 Again, I saw planes laying trails, which spread and merged and formed a haze, rolling out over the city.
 In England a couple of years later, spending the summer with my father, I was shocked – the spraying was much heavier than I’d seen before, and seemed to be happening at lower altitudes.
 I was seeing big, fat, smoky trails like great hazy caterpillars.
-I saw it in Berlin two summers ago, and again in Malaysia a year ago, where it was just as thick and heavy: great hanging nets and sheets of dull white, visible in the gaps between the cumulus.
-I haven’t been anywhere in years where I haven’t seen it, except for Sevilla in Andalucia where there was a little jet-scuzz over the airport but the rest of the sky an intense unbroken blue as I remembered it from twenty years ago.
+Later I saw it in Berlin, and again in Malaysia, where it was just as thick and heavy: great hanging nets and sheets of dull white, visible in the gaps between the cumulus.
+I haven’t been anywhere in years where I haven’t seen it, except for Sevilla in Andalucia where there was a little jet-scuzz over the airport but the rest of the sky was the same intense unbroken blue I remembered from twenty years ago.

 Once Bangkok had chewed me up and spat me out, I dragged myself to Ho Chi Minh City, where I rented a skinny little house behind a temple in District 3.
 There, my life had a soundtrack of temple drums, bells and chants.
 Not much sky in those narrow streets.
 After a year, once my relationship with the cockroaches and ghosts had reached an all-time low, I moved to a light, airy modern apartment with acres of window, a mile outside the city.

 The enormous living room had a fourth wall composed entirely of glass.
 Now I saw it every day.
-Not always jets in the process of laying down lines, but every morning a drift of trails, and shapeless mats and veils of the stuff blowing in across the city from the sea.
+Not so much aeroplanes in the process of laying down lines, but every morning a drift of trails, and shapeless mats and veils of the stuff blowing in across the city from the sea.
 Alumino-cirrus, occluding the sky as the day went on, lurid as neon at night.
 Some nights as the sun went down the whole sky would ignite like a furnace.

 You can look at a sight like that and perceive whatever has been defined for you.
 But seeing must surely, at the very least, be wondering.